 In 2016 nearly 25% of Americans ordered groceries online at least once.
 Over the next 2 years, that number has doubled and the total value of online sales of food and beverages is expected to exceed $25 billion for the first time.
 This is just a small fraction of the $1 trillion market and the growth potential for online groceries in the next years is enormous.
 Below we discuss top trends in this industry.

 Changing the habit

 Online groceries exist already for several years.
-A lot of customers still choose to visit the brick & mortar store over the convenience of a home delivery.
+A lot of customers still choose to visit the brick & mortar store over the convenience of home delivery.
 There are several reasons for that.
 Physical locations offer a different experience from their online counterparts.
-Besides instant pickup, the joys of impulse buying and getting out of the house, other reasons to shop locally are the ability to touch and see the product or discounted items with near expiry date.
-Because of that, some people consider online experience to be inferior and there is a great opportunity for whoever manages to grant all these experiences through an eCommerce platform.
+Besides instant pickup, the joys of impulse buying and getting out of the house, other reasons to shop locally are the ability to touch and see the product or discounted items with a near expiry date.
+Because of that, some people consider the online experience to be inferior and there is a great opportunity for whoever manages to grant all these experiences through an eCommerce platform.

 Perhaps, in the coming years, we will experience a seamless merge of both physical and online shopping experiences.

 Since the mid-90s eCommerce was about encouraging people to buy products online, to build consumer trust.
 The second decade of the new Millenium is about convenience and reliability – easier browsing and checkout, new payment methods, more convenient and faster delivery.